Are Wix websites bad for SEO?

 As stated above, my website does very well in rankings on Google.
 But it's not simply down to the website SEO (or lack thereof).
 I do many other activities to get these rankings.
 Backlinks.
 High value follow links.
 And importantly, blogging on a regular basis.

-If you are paying your SEO specialist less that £800pm you're not getting SEO work that is actually going to have a positive financial impact on your business.
+If you are paying your SEO specialist less than £800pm you're not getting SEO work that is actually going to have a positive financial impact on your business.
 High-quality SEO does not come cheaply I'm afraid.

 So a large part of deciding whether Wix is appropriate for your business is realising that site and page SEO is a small part of SEO work and unless your website developer is doing these other bits for you (you're looking at around £5000 for a website that has been professionally SEO'd and then a further £800-£1000pm) considering any other platform isn't going to be beneficial to you.